liv-luv73/Kiddo-Companion/README.md

 <body>
   <header>
     <h1>A little about me </h1>
-    <p>My name is liv degroff and i am 13 hears old! i have school until 3:00 PM and my schedule has to go around volleyball but i have a solid schedule so i wont give last minute notice that i cant come! if i dont answer right away i am either in school or in volleyball! </p>
+    <p>My name is liv degroff and i am 13 years old! i have school until 3:00 PM and my schedule has to go around volleyball but i have a solid schedule so i wont give last minute notice that i cant come! if i dont answer right away i am either in school or in volleyball! </p>
   </header>

   <section>